MN1MN2/Bityen/README.md

-# BitYen-Core
+# Bit¥en-Core
-The Core implementation of the BitYen project
+The Core implementation of the Bit¥en project